Great Depression: Germany

 The Great Depression hit Germany hard.
-The impact of the Wall Street Crash forced American banks to end the new loans that had been funding the repayments under the Dawes Plan and the Young Plan.
+The impact of the Wall Street crash forced American banks to end the new loans that had been funding the repayments under the Dawes Plan and the Young Plan.
 The financial crisis escalated out of control in mid-1931, starting with the collapse of the Credit Anstalt in Vienna in May.
 This put heavy pressure on Germany, which was already in political turmoil with the rise in violence of national socialist and communist movements, as well as with investor nervousness at harsh government financial policies, investors withdrew their short-term money from Germany as confidence spiraled downward.
-The Reichsbank lost 150 million marks in the first week of June, 540 million in the second, and 150 million in two days, June 19–20.
+The Reichsbank lost 150 million marks in the first week of June, 540 million in the second, and 150 million in two days, 19–20 June.
 Collapse was at hand.
 U.S. President Herbert Hoover called for a moratorium on payment of war reparations.
 This angered Paris, which depended on a steady flow of German payments, but it slowed the crisis down, and the moratorium was agreed to in July 1931.
-An international conference in London later in July produced no agreements but on August 19 a standstill agreement froze Germany's foreign liabilities for six months.
+An international conference in London later in July produced no agreements, but on 19 August, a standstill agreement froze Germany's foreign liabilities for six months.
 Germany received emergency funding from private banks in New York as well as the Bank of International Settlements and the Bank of England.
 The funding only slowed the process.
-Industrial failures began in Germany, a major bank closed in July and a two-day holiday for all German banks was declared.
+Industrial failures began in Germany, a major bank closed in July, and a two-day holiday for all German banks was declared.
 Business failures became more frequent in July, and spread to Romania and Hungary.

 In 1932, 90% of German reparation payments were cancelled (in the 1950s, Germany repaid all its missed reparations debts).
-Widespread unemployment reached 25% as every sector was hurt.
+Widespread unemployment reached 25%, as every sector was hurt.
 The government did not increase government spending to deal with Germany's growing crisis, as they were afraid that a high-spending policy could lead to a return of the hyperinflation that had affected Germany in 1923.
 Germany's Weimar Republic was hit hard by the depression, as American loans to help rebuild the German economy now stopped.
 The unemployment rate reached nearly 30% in 1932.